-You will be limited to 140 characters in each tweet, so brevity is your friend.
+You will be limited to 140 characters per tweet, so brevity is your friend.

 Choose a name that’s short and easy to identify.
-Since tweets are limited in characters, it makes it easier for people to tag you if your name is short.
+Since tweets are limited in characters, it makes it easier for people to mention you if your username is short.

-Follow relevant users.
+Follow users who are relevant to your channel.
 The more people you follow, the more followers you will get.
-Many people will notice you have followed them and return the favor.
-Tagging people in your tweets and using hashtags also helps you gain followers.
-Aim high – often celebrities and major organizations will respond to you if you tweet at them!
+Many people will notice that you have followed them and return the favor.
+Mentioning users in your tweets and using hashtags also helps you to gain followers.
+Aim high – often celebrities and major organizations will respond to you if you mention them!

-You can utilize the DM (Direct Message) feature if you want to speak directly to someone in a more private way than tweeting at them using @username.
+You can utilize the DM feature if you want to speak directly to someone in a more private way than tweeting at them using @username.

+Sadly, it’s unlikely that all of your 1,500 followers are real people.
 Some accounts following you may be spam.
-If you detect a follower you believe to be spam or a troll, report that account to Twitter and block them from following you (easy to do in the drop menus).
+If you detect a follower you believe to be spam or a troll, you can block or report the user (easily done in the drop menus).